tlehman/octopress/source/about/index.markdown

 I work as a Programmer/Analyst at [Resource Data Inc.](http://www.resdat.com/), and I have a B.S. in Mathematics from [Portland State University](http://pdx.edu).

 If you would like to contact me, send me an email at `my first name` dot `my last name` at gmail dot com.
+Or follow me on twitter: [@habitmelon](http://twitter.com/habitmelon)